FIRST-Tech-Challenge/ftcdocs/docs/source/ftc_ml/managing_tool/training_models/training-models.rst

 seen in Figure 9.
 Here you’re able to tweak several options:

--  **Starting Model** –The typical starting model size is the SSD MobileNet v2 320x320, and this is the default recommended model type for FTC.
+-  **Starting Model** –The typical starting model size is the SSD MobileNet v2 320x320, and this is the default recommended model type.

 -  **Number of Training Steps** – “Steps” are the basic “work unit” for training a model.
 A specific number of training frames are processed